 A timespan during which courses (and their final examinations) are scheduled.
 Oglethorpe has three semesters per year, one each in the fall, spring and summer.
-Fall and spring semesters are known as “regular” semesters, each being approximately 16 weeks in duration.
-The summer semester is approximately 10 weeks in duration, but class meeting times and their frequency are each increased proportionately so as to give approximately the same amount of contact time as in a regular semester for any given course.
+Fall and spring semesters are known as “regular” semesters, being of traditional length.
+The summer semester is shorter in duration, but class meeting times and their frequency are each increased proportionately so as to give approximately the same amount of contact time as in a regular semester for any given course.

 Any timeframe beyond a semester in which courses are scheduled.
-For example, Oglethorpe’s fall and spring semesters each consist of three sessions: a traditional day session (of approximately 16 weeks), an evening session 1 (of approximately eight weeks) and an evening session 2 (also of approximately eight weeks).
+For example, Oglethorpe’s fall and spring semesters each consist of three sessions: a traditional day session, an evening session 1 (of approximately half of the traditional session) and an evening session 2 (also of approximately half of the traditional session).
 Likewise, in the summer semester there are three sessions, a traditional day session 1 (of approximately five weeks), a traditional day session 2 (of approximately five weeks), and an evening session (of approximately eight weeks).

 1.4.6.
 Academic Year